landlessness/zetta-serial-device-driver/README.md

 ###Design

-This device driver is designed to be the starter code for other device drivers.
+This device driver is designed to be the serial code for other device drivers.